lopezhansel/ionic-hansel/readme.md

 - Observables

 ## Instructions
 You have two ways of installing this repository.
+You can clone repository or install with NPM.

-1. Clone repository.
+Clone repository.
 - Have the latest version of TypeScript install with `npm i -g npm typescript`.
 - You must build/compile the project with the command `tsc` or `npm  run build`
 - The tsc compiler will use this project's `tsconfig.json`.

-2. Through NPM:
+Through NPM:
 - Run command `npm i -S ionic-hansel`